About Me

 Portfolio

-encounter may provide him the comfort he desires.This is the first film I ever produced, making it a deeply personal milestone in my career and one I hold close to my heart.
+LOGLINE: After a rude awakening at a soccer game, Samuel James sets off on an unexpected journey through Brooklyn where a chance encounter may provide him the comfort he desires.This is the first film I ever produced, making it a deeply personal milestone in my career and one I hold close to my heart.
 As production went on, I was learning on the job, juggling everything from budgeting to scheduling to on-set problem-solving.
 Despite the steep learning curve, I led the project to completion and walked away with the foundation of my producing voice.

 LOGLINE: The film follows Gabriel, a young, Venezuelan asylum-seeker working as a deliverista to survive in NYC.
 On New Year's Eve, he zips around the city, delivering to irritated customers and drunk revelers, as he longs for peace and a sense of home that feels just beyond his grasp.Managed the largest set of my career to date, overseeing a crew of 30+ people.
 We shot outdoors in January of 2024, battling freezing temperatures throughout the shooting of the film.
-A major part of my role was ensuring the comfort and safety of the cast and crew.

 LOGLINE: The recently overthrown President of the United States locks himself in a White House supply closet.
-Fearing for his life, he and his aide try to figure a way out as the new government takes power.A film shot entirely in a supply closet at Feirstein Graduate School of Cinema.
+Fearing for his life, he and his aide try to figure a way out as the new government takes power.A film shot entirely in a supply closet at the Feirstein Graduate School of Cinema.
 The space was extremely limited, with barely enough room for our camera, crew, and cast.
 I had to coordinate camera setups, lighting, and sound in a way that didn’t compromise safety or performance.
 Despite the constraints, I maintained a respectful, focused atmosphere that allowed us to get the most out of the space.

 LOGLINE: Berry, cursed to see the world in shades of blue, becomes connected to her forgotten sister, Blue, when she gets a magic wand.
 As a true magical girl, she heals the world.For VERY BERRY BLUE, I coordinated extremely early call times, starting as early as 4AM to capture the sunrise in Brooklyn’s Sunset Park.
 As a producer, I was able to ensure the entire team was on location, set up, and ready to roll before daybreak.

 LOGLINE: Aisha and Irene appear to be the perfect couple.
 However when Aisha expresses a desire to take their relationship to the next level, Irene hesitates, as she has not told her partner she is asexual.Managing transportation for a film shoot is often an overlooked challenge, but for this project, it was a critical part of production.
 I coordinated crew travel from Brooklyn and NYC to Douglaston daily, NY—right at the border of Long Island—ensuring everyone arrived on time and ready to work.
-Logistics like carpooling, rental coordination, and schedule management were key to keeping the production running smoothly.
-This experience reinforced my ability to handle off-site shoots and navigate the complexities of crew transportation.

 LOGLINE: Misha, a Russian immigrant who works as a kids' birthday party actor, stays in the office on Christmas night alone.
 During the same night, he meets a mascot come to life who is on the verge of a mental breakdown.Oversaw a set that featured several very young child actors.
 This required heightened coordination, communication with guardians, and careful scheduling to ensure the kids were comfortable, safe, and able to perform at their best.